 It was clear even before the pandemic started that this year would be a lighter reading year for me.
 I was only able to pull off nearly 50 books in 2019 because of unique circumstances.
-The stars really aligned here for me to read that many books.
-I was in a job that I was committed to leaving at the end of the year and was in a city I knew I would only call home for one more summer.
-This was a period of time for me when life felt certain.
+The stars really aligned here.
+I was in a job that I was committed to leaving by the end of the year and was in a city I knew I would only call home for one more summer.
+This was a rare period of time when life felt certain and planned.
 That feeling doesn’t come often.
-It’s a feeling that can only come with a significant degree of socioeconomic privilege.
-It’s a level of security most people in the world do not have.

-This is a longer way of saying “this year’s post about books is going to be much shorter because I am giving more of myself to the world than last year” Anyways, here are some of my favorite things that I’ve read in 2020.
+Anyways, this is a long way of saying “this year’s post about books is going to be much shorter because I am giving more of myself to the world than last year” Without further ado, here are some of my favorite things that I’ve read in 2020

 📚 📚 📚